General things to know about EVE Online before beginning:

 - EVE has no win conditions! play is varied and open-ended. avoid/mitigate stuff you dislike, pursue what you enjoy, and ignore naysayers

-- EVE is PvP-centric. anything can be destroyed if it's undocked, regardless of system security level ("High-Security" space is not a PvP-free zone)
+- EVE is PvP-centric! anything can be destroyed if it's undocked, regardless of system security level ("High-Security" space is not a PvP-free zone)

 Specific suggestions for play, after you've created your first character: